afnanahmad/redirect/README.md

 bundle exec jekyll serve
 ```

-Visit `http://localhost:4000` to view the site.
+Visit `http://localhost:4000/redirect/` to view the site (note the `/redirect/` path to match GitHub Pages deployment).

 ## Adding New Redirects